Unphased Wrinkles: Estimating cloth elasticity parameters using a frequency-based loss: Related Work

 Given the high relevance of virtual textile simulation both in research and manufacturing, material estimation has been a topic of investigation in the research community \cite{luible2008study} and industry \cite{clo, browz, optitex}.
 We highlight relevant work.

-\textbf{Material Parameter Estimation} has been a focus point in computer graphics.
+\textbf{Material parameter estimation} has been a focus point in computer graphics.
 While some techniques address the full scope of dynamic simulation parameters using video sequences \cite{bhat}, we focus instead on elasticity, which can be inferred from static captures of deformed cloth.
-Wang et al. \shortcite{wang2011data} have proposed a non-standard piecewise material model and fit 39 parameters to a set of sparse correspondences.
-While sophisticated, their scheme can exhibit unlikely Poisson's ratios below zero or above 0.5.
+Wang~et~al.~\shortcite{wang2011data} have proposed a non-standard piece-wise material model and fit 39 parameters to a set of sparse correspondences.
+While sophisticated, their scheme can exhibit unlikely Poisson's ratios below zero or above one.
+Runia~et~al.~\shortcite{runia2020cloth} proposes an embedding function which maps physically similar states to nearby points which contributes to learning cloth material parameters from videos.
 Prior work focusing on mass-spring and diagonalized StVK models \cite{miguel12} produce promising parameter estimations, but at the cost of requiring a complex and expensive capture setup.
 Furthermore, their method omits the Poisson effect, which greatly limits the applicability of their results in modern cloth simulators.
 Both works employ nodal positions to estimate approximation error, which makes their methods sensitive to wrinkles in captured data.
-Clyde et al. \shortcite{clyde17} propose a more sophisticated non-linear material model to better fit existing standard ASTM measurements in large deformation scenarios.
+Clyde~et~al.~\shortcite{clyde17} propose a more sophisticated nonlinear material model to better fit existing standard ASTM measurements in large deformation scenarios.
 In contrast, we focus on improving the optimization method to handle data coming from non-standard and potentially cheaper setups.
-A different line of work attempts to estimate cloth simulation parameters using neural networks from a static drape \cite{ju2020estimating} or from videos \cite{yang2017learning}.
+A different line of work attempts to estimate internal friction in cloth \cite{miguel2013modeling}.
+Learning-based methods have been used for the purpose of material prediction from real images while being trained on synthetic data \cite{rodriguez2023will} and to predict bending stiffness parameters directly from drape features captured in the real world \cite{feng2022learning}.
+Other methods estimate simulation parameters using neural networks from a static drape \cite{ju2020estimating, TagInfoCloth}, images~\cite{dominguez2024practical} or from videos \cite{yang2017learning}.

+\textbf{3D shape descriptors} provide a compact encoding of certain properties of 3D objects and can be used for classification, registration or correspondence matching tasks \cite{ovsjanikov2012functional, litany2017deep}.
+Shape descriptors have successfully been developed leveraging spherical harmonics \cite{saupe20013d, vranic2001tools} as well as learned features \cite{fang20153d}.
+Lopez~et~al.~\cite{lara2017comparative} provide an extensive comparative analysis of shape descriptors for 3D objects.